joblib/threadpoolctl/README.md

 ### Command Line Interface

-Get a JSON description of thread-pools initialized when importing python packages such as numpy:
+Get a JSON description of thread-pools initialized when importing python packages such as numpy or scipy for instance:

 ```
-python -m threadpoolctl -c "import numpy"
+python -m threadpoolctl -i numpy scipy.linalg
 [
   {
     "filepath": "/home/ogrisel/miniconda3/envs/tmp/lib/libmkl_rt.so",